• Home

 at java.base/java.util.Objects.requireNonNull(Objects.java:246)

-Non public methods can check their parameters using assertions
+Non public methods can check their parameters using assertions, as shown below

 static private void sort(long[] data, int offset) {